SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 The principles of DD encouraged the creation of more centralized control of both military power and economy based on an anti-european sentiment.
 So, the Ottoms tried to EA — back away from trade.
 That was a bad idea: EB — their centralized control failed and they evenually turned back to relying on the free market + private production.

 ### [[KBhHIST201Nationalism]], namely Civic Nationalism
+Powerful Nation-States were created by nationalism.
+FD

 [[KBhHIST201GermanicNationalism]] worked!
 FA — countries like Italy and Germany supported the efforts of Nationalism.

 Although not strictly a nationalist speech, FB — Iron and Blood — showed clear nationalist sentiments. he executed FC — forceful actions — that ensured the unification of Germany by consolidating Prussian power with those nearby: rallying under the image of Germanic civic nationalism.

+When a country tries to enforce dynastarial control over disperate regions instead

 ## Defluffifying
 CHOSEN THESIS CLAIM